Guruvellitarun/Bulldozer_Price_Pediction/README.md

-## Machine Learning Projects
+## Predicting the Sale of Bulldozers 🚜 using Machine Learnin
-In this folder i have uploaded all the projects i have done on the machine learning using the sklearn module
+In this notebook, we're going to go through an example machine learning project with the goal of predicting the sale price of bulldozers.